joshpeng/Data-Science-On-WSL/README.md

 conda install -c jzuhone zeromq=4.1.dev0
 ```

 This patches zeromq to work with WSL.
-For more information about the issue see [here](https://github.com/Microsoft/BashOnWindows/issues/185).
+If this step is not done, the kernel will keep dying whenever you view a Jupyter notebook resulting in an inability to execute code cells.
+For more information about this issue, see [here](https://github.com/Microsoft/BashOnWindows/issues/185).

 #### Fix MKL